Lawrence Kasdan: Personal life

 Kasdan has been married to Meg Kasdan (née Mary Ellen Goldman) since November 28, 1971.
 They met at the University of Michigan, where they were both English majors.
 Their two sons, Jake Kasdan and Jonathan Kasdan, are both involved in film as actors, writers, producers, and directors.
 He has three grandchildren.

+In 2025, Kasdan donated his archives to the University of Michigan, which is incorporating them into their Screen Arts Mavericks and Makers collection.